paulinesert/pfam/README.md

 PFAM is a Python library for performing prediction of the function of protein domains using the PFAM Dataset.
 It attempts to propose a methode to solve the Kaggle associated with the paper [[1]](#1) : https://www.kaggle.com/datasets/googleai/pfam-seed-random-split

-DISCLAIMER : This repository is still WIP and not fully tested.
-Notably missing is the evaluate.py file to evaluate the model on the test set.

 ## Method

 The method used in this repository is a reimplementation of the ProtCNN architecture presented in [[1]](#1).